 When Is the First Full Payment Due?

-It's also helpful to understand when you'll have to pay your first payment when you close on a mortgage loan.
+It's also helpful to understand when you'll have to pay your first mortgage payment when you close on a mortgage loan.
 In most cases, a mortgage payment is due on the first of the month.
-The lender skips one month after the closing month and then the first payment is due.
+The lender may skip one month after the closing month and then the first payment is due.
 This is not always the case, but if it is, it allows you a short break before having to resume payments after the long and expensive process of closing your mortgage loan.
 If you are paying rent and you are given a month before you need to start paying your mortgage, that may give you extra cash to pay your final month's rent.